 A spring hinge is great for those that are tired of their door not closing completely.
 These hinges feature a coiled spring that will bring the door shut with a gentle thud.
 We offer two kinds of spring hinges for our screen doors.
 One variety is a surface mount, which can be bolted directly to the front side of the door and trim with no other modifications necessary.
 The other is an adjustable spring hinge that requires one flange to mount on the surface and the other in a mortise.
 Both options function perfectly and a simply a matter of personal preference.

 Now that you know what style of hinge you want, you need to order the appropriate amount of hinges for your door.
 Typically, a taller door will require more hinges than a shorter one due to the extra weight.
-For our custom screen doors, we recommend at least 3 hinges for standard and premium doors up to 84" tall, and four hinges for doors measuring 84" to 96" tall.
+For our custom screen doors, we recommend at least 3 hinges for Select and Premium doors up to 84" tall, and four hinges for doors measuring 84" to 96" tall.